PowerDNS/pdns/docs/markdown/recursor/scripting.md

 ### `function ipfilter ( remoteip )`
 This hook gets queried immediately after consulting the packet cache, but before parsing the DNS packet.
-If this hook returns a non-zero value, the packet is dropped.
+If this hook returns something else than -1, the packet is dropped.
 However, because this check is after the packet cache, the IP address might still receive answers that require no packet parsing.